 Roger has over 25 years of experience working with eating disorders and is considered one of New Zealand’s leading experts in the treatment of eating disorders.
 He has played a significant role in the development and expansion of eating disorders services in the Auckland Region.
 He regularly attends international eating disorders conferences to stay up to date with the latest developments in the field and is in frequent contact with some of the leading international experts.

-Roger provides specialist treatment for clients presenting with anorexia nervosa as well as bulimia nervosa and binge eating disorder.
-He primarily sees adults and older adolescents utilising the above treatment approaches.
+Roger provides specialist treatment primarily for adults and older adolescents presenting with anorexia nervosa, bulimia nervosa and binge eating disorder and avoidant restrictive food intake disorder.
 He also sees people with a more longstanding eating disorder who might benefit from targeted interventions or support to work towards recovery and improve their quality of life.

 Although medication does not play a major part in the treatment of eating disorders, it can at times be a helpful adjunct to assist psychological treatment.
-Roger will discuss these options with the client when this might be indicated.
+Medication can also be a useful option for treatment of co-existing problems like general anxiety or depression.
+Roger provides mental health and medication reviews to discuss these options with the client when this might be indicated.

-A good part of Roger’s practice is also dedicated to supervising psychotherapists and other health professionals working in medical and mental health fields and to mentoring of professionals in leadership positions.
-He has extensive experience supervising clinicians working in the field of eating disorders.
+A part of Roger’s practice is also dedicated to supervising psychotherapists and other health professionals working in medical and mental health fields and to mentoring of professionals in clinical leadership positions.

 Fees for individual and/or team (or group) supervision and consultation to be negotiated at the time of enquiry.

 Please note that fees apply for cancellations with less than 24 hours notice.

 If you would like to make an appointment or make a confidential enquiry please email here.